Asia must not become arena for 'big power contest,' says China's Xi as APEC summit gets underway - Local News 8

 Leaders and representatives from 21 economies on both sides of the Pacific — accounting for around half of global trade — are expected to grapple with how to address the economic fallout of the war in Ukraine over the course of their two-day summit, an annual gathering meant to advance regional economic integration.

-He also met with Singaporean Prime Minister Lee Hsien Loong and Philippine President Ferdinand Marcos — in a bid to underline the importance of regional relationships for Xi, who held a packed line-up of bilateral meetings during what is only his second trip overseas since the start of the pandemic and his first since taking a norm-breaking third term as China’s leader.
+Xi also met with Singaporean Prime Minister Lee Hsien Loong and Philippine President Ferdinand Marcos — in a bid to underline the importance of regional relationships for China.
+They added to a packed line-up of bilateral meetings during what is only Xi’s second trip overseas since the start of the pandemic and his first since taking a norm-breaking third term as China’s leader.

 Unlike at the G20 earlier this week, Xi is not entering APEC having to sit across the table from Biden, who left Asia on Wednesday for a family event and handed American representation in Bangkok to Vice President Kamala Harris.